-Figure A.6 in the Appendix depicts the baseline results for this control group.22 We find that over time, Minijob employees are not substantially more likely to subsequently take up regular employment than mothers who are not employed in month 13 after birth (top panels).
-We also do not observe large long-run differences in earnings (bottom panels).
+Figure A.7 in the Appendix depicts the baseline results for this control group.
+We find that over time, Minijob employees are statistically but not economically significantly more likely to subsequently take up regular employment than mothers who are not employed in month 13 after birth (top panels).
+We also do not observe large long-run differences in earnings (bottom panels) even though the difference is statistically significant.
 Thus, while the comparison group of initially non-employed mothers, on average, stay out the labor force for longer than Minijobbers, they do not suffer significantly larger earnings losses.